 Date: you can choose your own date and time for your ceremony as there are no restrictions.

-Fee: You pay the state €200.00 to register your notification of your intention to marry and then you pay your celebrant thereafter, it can be in the region of €450.00 but this can vary.
+Fee: You pay the state €200.00 to register the notification of your intention to marry and then you pay your celebrant thereafter, it can be in the region of €450.00 but this can vary.

 What you need to have: